 The Early Childhood Education major prepares candidates for the Massachusetts Department of Elementary and Secondary Education Initial License as a teacher of children in public school classrooms, PK through grade 2.
 The program of studies is based upon a broad liberal arts foundation and an integrated professional teacher preparation program.
 A course waiver process is available for transfer students where appropriate.
 Fieldwork accompanies most education courses and is a necessary component of the program.
 Student prepracticum experiences include a wide variety of field settings.
-Students attend different and varied schools in urban, rural and suburban settings.
-They also vary their placements and grade levels in different school buildings within districts to insure a well rounded experience.
+Students attend different and varied schools in urban, rural, and suburban settings.
+They also vary their placements and grade levels in different school buildings within districts to ensure a well rounded experience.

-The Massachusetts Test for Educator Licensure (MTEL) is embedded in the program at various stages and must be passed for completion of the program and licensure.
+Preparation for the Massachusetts Test for Educator Licensure (MTEL) is embedded in the program at various stages and must be passed to obtain the initial license.